 London broil is traditionally prepared by broiling or grilling marinated top round steak or flank steak, then cutting it into thin strips.
-The beef cuts used for London broil are very lean and very flavorful, but they can easily become tough, hence the importance of marinating, of of cooking to medium-rare (130 degrees F), and of slicing very thinly.
+The beef cuts used for London broil are very lean and very flavorful, but they can easily become tough, hence the importance of marinating, cooking to medium-rare (130 degrees F), and slicing very thinly.

 I like to keep things simple by purchasing a not-too-thick top round steak (1 inch is good), marinating it for a few hours, then pan-frying in a cast-iron skillet.
 It’s a simple recipe that highlights the bold, beefy flavor of top round steak and requires very little work.

 - 2 tablespoons balsamic vinegar

 - 1.5 lbs. top round steak, 1 - 1.25 inches thick

 - 1 teaspoon refined coconut oil

 - In a small bowl, whisk together the balsamic vinegar, soy sauce, mustard, garlic powder and cumin.
 Place the steak in a ziploc bag.
 Pour the marinade into the bag and rub all over the steak.
 Seal the bag, removing as much air as possible.
 Place the bag in the fridge for 4 hours or overnight.
 (I usually do this in the morning, and the steak is ready for me to fry at dinnertime).
 If you're home while the steak is marinating, flip it once in a while.

 - Remove the steak from the fridge 2 hours (but no more than that) before cooking, to allow it to reach room temperature.

 - Heat a cast iron skillet over medium-high heat until very hot, about 3 minutes.
 It's important to use cast iron in this recipe, because the final stage of cooking relies on the skillet's ability to retain heat.